LowellObservatory/Locus/_docs/LOCUS Requirements and Design.md

 are the instrument control GUI (LOUI), the “Moving Parts” software (joe), and the various aspects of the telescope control system via the ActiveMQ Bridge.
-The new software will be broadly configurable using configuration files and will produce various levels of log files that report progress as well as errors as specified below.
+The new software will be broadly configurable using configuration files and will produce various levels of log files that report progress as well as errors.

+Below is a block diagram of the LOIS software.
+LOCUS will replace LOIS.

 <img src="https://github.com/LowellObservatory/Locus/blob/master/_images/LOIS.png" allign="middle" alt="test" width="500"/>